HotIveTea/esp-weathers/README.md

 ## Key Functionalities
 ### 1. Sensor Reading
 Reads temperature and humidity using the dht.DHT11 module.
-Calculates PPM from MQ135 using ADC and resistance ratio formula:
+Calculates PPM from MQ135 using ADC and resistance ratio formula: (this maybe wrong, if you have a better fomula just use it)
 ```python
 RS = 10k * (65536 - value) / value
 PPM = 116.6020682 * (RS/R0)^-2.769034857